New Journalism: Early development, 1960s

 Despite the uncertainty of the term itself, there is evidence of literary experimentation in the early 1960s.
 Norman Mailer wrote his early political essay "Superman Comes to the Supermarket" about the 1960 nomination of John F. Kennedy.
 The piece established a precedent which Mailer would later build on in his 1968 convention coverage (Miami and the Siege of Chicago) and in other nonfiction as well.

 Wolfe wrote that his first acquaintance with a new style of reporting came in a 1962 Esquire article about Joe Louis by Gay Talese.
-Joe Louis at Fifty' wasn't like a magazine article at all.
-It was like a short story.
-It began with a scene, an intimate confrontation between Louis and his third wife..."
+"Joe Louis at Fifty" wasn't like a magazine article at all; it was like a short story that began an intimate confrontation between Louis and his third wife.
 Wolfe said Talese was the first to apply fiction techniques to reporting.
 Esquire claimed credit as the seedbed for these new techniques.
 Esquire editor Harold Hayes later wrote that "in the Sixties, events seemed to move too swiftly to allow the osmotic process of art to keep abreast, and when we found a good novelist we immediately sought to seduce him with the sweet mysteries of current events."
 Soon others, notably New York, followed Esquires lead, and the style eventually reached other magazines and then books.

-Rarely mentioned, perhaps because they are somewhat less playfully countercultural in tone, as early and eminent exemplars of the new form are: Hannah Arendt's "Eichmann in Jerusalem", John Hersey's "Hiroshima", and Rachel Carson's "Silent Spring"; articles which respectively introduced the Holocaust, nuclear war, and the existential threat of mass extinction into public consciousness for the first time for most of their contemporary readers.
+A few somewhat less playful examples of the new form are: Hannah Arendt's "Eichmann in Jerusalem", John Hersey's "Hiroshima", and Rachel Carson's "Silent Spring"; articles which respectively introduced the Holocaust, nuclear war, and the existential threat of mass extinction into public consciousness for the first time for most of their contemporary readers.

 1970s

 Much of the criticism favorable to this New Journalism came from the writers themselves.
-Talese and Wolfe, in a panel discussion cited earlier, asserted that, although what they wrote may look like fiction, it was indeed reporting: "Fact reporting, leg work", Talese called it.
+Talese and Wolfe asserted that although what they wrote may look like fiction, it was indeed reporting.
+"Fact reporting, leg work", Talese called it.

 Wolfe, in Esquire for December, 1972, hailed the replacement of the novel by the New Journalism as literature's "main event" and detailed the points of similarity and contrast between the New Journalism and the novel.
 The four techniques of realism that he and the other New Journalists employed, he wrote, had been the sole province of novelists and other literati.
 They are scene-by-scene construction, full record of dialogue, third-person point of view and the manifold incidental details to round out character (i.e., descriptive incidentals).
 The result: